DavidMcLaughlin29/DavidMcLaughlin29.github.io/quiz.md

 title: Multiple Choice Quiz
 permalink: /quiz/
 ---
-This was built for Udacity's Intro to Programming Nanodegree.
 Copy and paste or clone from the github repository.
 Run in the command line.

 {% highlight python %}